Johnson County Court Records

 Guardianship

-Guardianship applications for incapacitated persons are filed through the same process and heard by the County Court at Law.
+Guardianship applications for incapacitated persons go through the same process and are heard by the County Court at Law.
 These cases are generally public, though medical evaluations and certain sensitive reports may be restricted.
-The court may appoint an attorney ad litem or guardian ad litem to represent the interests of the proposed ward.
+The court may appoint an attorney ad litem or guardian ad litem to represent the proposed ward's interests.

 Copies and Certified Documents